Data structures for computing unique palindromes in static and non-static strings: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Professor Jeffrey Shallit (University of Waterloo), a PC member of IWOCA 2022, for his interest in our paper and his advice to simplify our proofs.
+We would like to thank Professor Jeffrey Shallit (University of Waterloo) for his interest in our paper and his advice to simplify our proofs.
 We would also like to thank the anonymous referees for their helpful comments on the manuscript.
-This work was supported by the JSPS KAKENHI Grant Numbers JP20J11983 (TM) and JP20J21147 (MF).
+This work was partially supported by the JSPS KAKENHI Grant Numbers JP20J11983, JP22K21273 (TM), and JP20J21147 (MF).
+This preprint has not undergone peer review or any post-submission improvements or corrections.
+The Version of Record of this article is published in Algorithmica, and is available online at \url{https://doi.org/10.1007/s00453-023-01170-8}.